scaling engineering teams

 Amazon is committed to fully automating all processes (build, deploy, determine transfer, etc.).
 Within each deployment, several different types of testing are used: integration, browser, web, and load.
 Thus, everything is controlled and measured.

-Not trusting the process
+Not Trusting the Process

 Problem: The things you used to do as a small company stop working as your engineering teams scale up.
 The best processes in the world won’t work unless you have a team that is open to giving them a try.